dmbarbour/awelon/AboutABC.md

 ## ABC Behavior Overview

 The ABC stream transforms a value within an implicit environment.
 ABC's basic type system isn't anything special - numbers, blocks, pairs, sums, unit and void.
-ABC's number type is precise rationals.
+ABC's number type is arbitrary precision rationals.

 The primary structural type of ABC is the pair.
 Pairs are used idiomatically to model lists, stacks, trees, text, association lists, and other complex data structures.
 Ultimately, pairs model a complete computation environment.
 Primitive ABC operations manipulate only a small part of the value near the root of the value structure, returning the rest unobserved and untouched.